How Long To Date Before Marriage? [Statistics]

 predicting divorce through length of dating before marriage study

-Average age at marriage have increased since the 1970s
+The average age at marriage has increased since the 1970s

 With the average age of first-time marriages increasing over the past 50 years, the duration of relationships before marriage has also expanded.